whitphx/whitphx.info/content/blog/20221028-streamlit-wasm-stlite/index.md

 );
 ```

-After writing the HTML file, then host it wherever you like, such as GitHub Pages!
+After writing the HTML file, host it wherever you like, such as GitHub Pages.
+In your local env, you can test it with `python -m http.server 8000`.

-This YouTube video may help you do it (although the HTML API is out-dated.)
+This YouTube video may guide you to set it up on GitHub Pages (although the HTML API is out-dated.)

 https://youtu.be/VQdktxgbmmg

-Please read the [README](https://github.com/whitphx/stlite#use-stlite-on-your-web-page) for the details.
+**Please read the [README](https://github.com/whitphx/stlite#use-stlite-on-your-web-page) for the details**.

 ## Bundle your Streamlit app as a desktop app

-The _stlite_ apps run on web browsers, so it is also possible to bundle the apps into desktop apps with Electron.
+The _stlite_ apps run on web browsers, so it is also possible to bundle them into desktop apps with Electron.
-_stlite_ of course supports it.

 ![desktop app sample](./images/desktop_app.png)